Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Results Discussion

 We constructed a tree of candidate structures and phase transitions starting from the experimentally known structure of phase III by recursively computing the harmonic phonon dispersion of each phase (with interatomic force constants from density functional theory, DFT) and following unstable phonon eigenvectors or linear combinations thereof to new saddle points or local minima on the potential energy surface.
 This approach, recently termed ``first-principles phonon mode mapping,''\cite{Rahim2020} has been employed to predict individual instabilities\cite{Lin2019} or to retroactively understand or clarify the experimentally observed phase evolution of complex materials like the perovskite, CsPbF$_3$,\cite{Berastegui2001, Smith2015} and the pyrochlore, Bi$_2$Sn$_2$O$_7$\cite{Lewis2016, Rahim2020}.
 This study appears to be among the first to use first-principles phonon mode mapping to successfully predict the crystal structure evolution of a material across multiple phase transitions before it is experimentally known (\textit{vide infra}).
 We find a new type of structural distortion for perovskites, resulting in two new structure types which combine octahedral tilting in three dimensions with lone pair-driven distortions which are noncollinear in two dimensions and ferroic (parallel) in the third.

 The harmonic phonon band structure of CsSnBr$_3$ phase III computed by DFT is sensitive to the exchange and correlation functional and the inclusion of dispersion corrections (Figure~S4).
 The approach which correctly finds unstable modes, the generalized gradient approximation functional of Perdew, Burke, and Ernzerhof (GGA-PBE)\cite{Perdew1996} without dispersion corrections, finds several unstable phonon modes at many locations throughout the Brillouin zone, including sizable volumes enclosing some high symmetry points or the lines or planes joining them.
 Due to the large number of unstable modes and (technically infinite) number of distinct wavevectors, we made simplifying assumptions: Only instabilities at high symmetry wavevectors were considered, and linear combinations of degenerate unstable modes were fully explored in the multidimensional space only up to 2-fold degeneracy.
 We note that the energy scale of this problem is somewhat smaller than those previously reported for fluorides and oxides.\cite{Smith2015, Rahim2020} Care has been exercised to perform calculations with a well-converged basis set and $k$-mesh, and energy comparisons between phases with different unit cell sizes and shapes are made using equivalent $k$-meshes for maximal cancellation of errors in the discretization of Brillouin zone integrals.
+Subsequent to this extensive structure search procedure using an affordable GGA functional, the structural descriptions of phases I and II were improved utilizing a screened hybrid functional to reduce self-interaction error,\cite{Henderson2010} as described in the next section.